semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 Building off of the previous example this will still catch code like `set_port(80)` but will no longer catch `set_port(443)` or `set_port(8080)`.

-The `metavariable-comparison` operator also takes optional `base: int` and `strip: bool` keys.
+The `comparison` where-clause also takes optional `base: int` and `strip: bool` keys.
 These keys set the integer base the metavariable value should be interpreted as and remove quotes from the metavariable value, respectively.

 For example, `base`: